redox-os/rfcs/text/0000-io_uring.md

 not read from the disk by itself, but has to be started by the driver.
 The way `xhcid` handles this is by having two files allocated for each hardware
 endpoint: `ctl` and `data`.
-Not only is it much more complex and complicated both on for the driver and the driver user, but it also requires two separate syscalls, and thus causes more context switches than it needs to.
+Not only is it much more complex and complicated both for the driver and the driver user, but it also requires two separate syscalls, and thus causes more context switches than it needs to.

 # Detailed design